Global Blood Tube Shortage

 - Those with suspected sepsis or conditions with a risk of death or disability

 If you have a blood test booked with us, which is non urgent we will be cancelling your appointment.
 Please do not contact the surgery at this time to re-schedule your appointment as we are currently unable to rebook.
 Please call after the 17th September, preferably after 10am.

 We will keep the practice website updated with further developments.

 Thank you for your patience and understanding whilst we deal with this national shortage.
 Added: 27.8.2021

-Government Covid-19 rules change for England on Monday 19th July
+Government Covid-19 rules change for England on Monday 16th August

 Public Health England confirmed face coverings and social distancing measures will remain in place across healthcare settings so that the most vulnerable people can continue to safely attend hospital, their GP surgery, pharmacy or any other healthcare settings for advice, care and treatment.
 Please continue to wear a face covering when attending the surgery.

 For the latest news on Covid-19 including demonstrating your vaccination Status please click here

 The Covid-19 pandemic has necessitated some of the most dramatic changes to working practice in the long history of the NHS.
 As we emerge into a 'new normal' we are coming to terms with what General Practice is going to look like.
 We are mindful of all the NHS guidance and how to interpret this in the local context.

 It is very important to state that we are open for the business of General Practice.
 We want to hear from you if you have new health worries; we want to hear from you if you need medication reviews; we want to hear from you if you would expect to be attending for reviews of your long-term conditions (asthma, diabetes, hypertension etc).
 Much of this work will take place over the telephone or we will see you in person at the Surgery where needed.
 Social distancing measures and personal protective equipment will be in place to keep you safe.